Since her first grief

 Our amazing team of regulars and part-time volunteers are committed to helping others during the longest, darkest nights of their souls.
 We have research and clinical interns, specially trained in traumatic grief by Dr. Joanne Cacciatore, counselor, researcher and bereaved mother, in addition to grief counselors, yoga teachers, and meditation teachers all available to meet with individuals, families and groups.

 In April of 2015, Dr. Joanne Cacciatore rescued a pack horse in the Grand Canyon from horrific torture and abuse.
 She named him Chemakoh.
 Grieving clients with whom Dr. Jo worked were deeply moved by Chemakoh and found their time with him to be ineffable- very powerful.
 She eventually began to research an idea: Connecting tortured, abused, and lost animals with traumatized humans in a therapeutic carefarm environment.
 That's when she met Dr. Rich Gorman in the U.K., who was already researching care farms.
 The two of them met in Sedona, Arizona and for two weeks planned the first carefarm for traumatic grief in the world.
-Now we have 30 animals rescued who live in our sanctuary!
+Now we have more than 40 animals rescued who live in our sanctuary!